-The similarity of the noise modes in Fig. S2 occurs despite the fact that individual models can have noticeable differences in the spatial structure of their leading mode of water vapor variability (Fig. S3, SI).
-One possible explanation for this result is that errors in the pattern of the dominant noise mode in individual models are quasi-random; these random error components are reduced when the leading noise mode is estimated from a sufficiently large number of concatenated model control runs (22).
+The similarity of the noise modes in Fig. S2 occurs despite the fact that individual models can have noticeable differences in the spatial structure of their leading mode of water vapor variability (Fig. S3) in SI Appendix).
+One possible explanation for this result is that errors in the pattern of the dominant noise mode in individual models are quasirandom; these random error components are reduced when the leading noise mode is estimated from a sufficiently large number of concatenated model control runs (22).

-The final step was to repeat the multi-model D&A analysis of Santer et al. (10) with updated SSM/I observations, 12 different fingerprints (Fig. 5), and 12 modelbased noise estimates (Fig. S2, SI).
+The final step was to repeat the multimodel D&A analysis of Santer et al. (10) with updated SSM/I observations, 12 different fingerprints (Fig. 5), and 12 model-based noise estimates (Fig. S2 in SI Appendix).
 The D&A analysis was performed 144 times, using each possible combination of fingerprint and noise (Fig. 6).
-We do not employ any form of fingerprint optimization to enhance signal-to-noise (S/N) ratios (3-7, 10).
-Our D&A method is fully described in the SI Text.
+We do not employ any form of fingerprint optimization to enhance signalto-noise (S/N) ratios (3-7, 10).
+Our D&A method is fully described in the SI Appendix.

 In each of the 144 cases, the model-predicted fingerprint in response to external forcing can be positively identified in the observed water vapor data (Fig. 6).
-S/N ratios for signals calculated over the 21-year period 1988 to 2008 are always above the nominal 5% significance threshold, and exceed the 1% threshold in 62 out of 144 cases.
-This illustrates that our ability to identify externally-forced changes in water vapor is not affected by the "model screening" choices we have made.
+S/N ratios for signals calculated over the 21-year period 1988-2008 are always above the nominal 5% significance threshold and exceed the 1% threshold in 62 of 144 cases.
+These results illustrate that our ability to identify externally forced changes in water vapor is not affected by the "model screening" choices we have made.

-Note that there are systematic differences between S/N ratios estimated with "top ten" and "bottom ten" models, with ratios for the latter larger in all 6 cases (Fig. 6).
-This result occurs because many of the models ranked in the bottom ten underestimate the observed variability of water vapor, thereby spuriously inflating S/N ratios (Fig. S4, SI).
-In models with more realistic representations of the mean state, annual cycle, and variability, S/N ratios are smaller, but consistently remain above the stipulated 5% significance threshold.
+Note that there are systematic differences between S/N ratios estimated with top 10 and bottom 10 models, with ratios for the latter larger in all 6 cases (Fig. 6).
+This result occurs because many of the models ranked in the bottom 10 underestimate the observed variability of water vapor, thereby spuriously inflating S/N ratios (Fig. S4 in SI Appendix).
+In models with more realistic representations of the mean state, annual cycle, and variability, S/N ratios are smaller but consistently above the stipulated 5% significance threshold.